scoots31/Amazon_Vine_Analysis/README.md

 # Amazon Vine Analysis

 ## Overview
+Using US Apparel product reviews from Amazon, the goal was to analyze if it would be beneficial to subscribe to a Vine program if we were to sell similar products through their platform.
+The vine review program is an incentive model in which customers are gifted free products when they submit good reviews.
+We used PySpark to extract, transform, and load (ETL) the data to a AWS RDS that was created and connected to a PostgreSQL server allowing the ability to  query and extract the tables of data needed to perform an analysis.

 ## Deliverable 1
 The first step in the process was to extract the data from the Apparel dataset and create a dataframe within Google Collab Notebook.